RDF-STaX/rdf-stax.github.io/docs/use-it.md

 It is recommended (but not required) to have one `#!turtle stax:RdfStreamTypeUsage` instance per annotated resource and per RDF stream type.
 This makes it easier to find all the annotations for a given resource or stream type.

 You can also make the statement in reverse, by annotating the resource itself.
 This can be especially useful when annotating RDF streams on the Web or in a dataset.
-The following three examples illustrate combining RDF-STaX with other vocabularies for describing datasets and streams ([VoCaLS](http://w3id.org/rsp/vocals), [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat-3/)).
+The following three examples illustrate combining RDF-STaX with other vocabularies for describing datasets and streams ([VoCaLS](http://w3id.org/rsp/vocals), [VoID](https://www.w3.org/TR/void/), [DCAT](https://www.w3.org/TR/vocab-dcat-3/), [LDES](https://w3id.org/ldes/specification)).
+RDF-STaX here plays the role of a **bridge between the different ontologies**, providing a way to describe stream types in a universal manner.

 ??? example "Example: VoCaLS `RDFStream` (click to expand)"